anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.3.3.2.
 Justification

-ontainers are lightweight compared to Virtual Machines and leads to efficient resource utilization.
+Containers are lightweight compared to Virtual Machines and leads to efficient resource utilization.
 Kubernetes auto manages scaling, recovery from failures, etc.  Thus, it is recommended that the OpenStack services be containerized for resiliency and resource efficiency.

 <a name="4.4"></a>